Rokiis1/roadmap/QA/README.md

 **Explanation:**

 Quality refers to the degree of excellence or superiority of a product or service.
-In software, quality encompasses factors such as reliability, performance, security, usability, and meeting customer expectations.
+These factors include reliability, performance, security, usability, and the ability to meet customer expectations effectively.

 **Key Concepts:**

-- **Fitness for Purpose**: A product meets its intended purpose effectively.
+- **Fitness for Purpose**: A product or service should effectively serve its intended purpose.
+This means that it should meet the specific needs and requirements

-- **Conformance to Requirements**: The product adheres to specified requirements.
+- **Conformance to Requirements**: Ultimately, quality is about satisfying customer needs and expectations.

 - **Customer Satisfaction**: The product satisfies customer needs and expectations.

-- **Continuous Improvement**: Ongoing efforts to enhance quality.
+- **Continuous Improvement**: Quality is not a one-time achievement but an ongoing commitment.

 ### What is Assurance?

 **Explanation:**

-Assurance involves building confidence that a product will meet its quality objectives.
-It involves proactive activities that help prevent defects and issues.
+It involves activities aimed at building confidence that a product or service will meet its quality objectives.

 **Key Concepts:**

-- **Preventive Activities**: Measures taken to avoid defects in the first place.
+- **Preventive Activities**: Assurance includes a range of preventive activities that are designed to stop defects from occurring in the first place.

 - **Process Adherence**: Ensuring that processes are followed consistently.